bsobhani/bsobhani.github.io/bsstudio/index.rst

 pip install bsstudio

 At NSLS-II, I recommend keeping two separate environments: One where you run the designer and the other environment would be the bluesky collection environment.
 The reason I recommend keeping two separate environments is because the designer has stricter version requirements than running the screens, and you may run into problems if you impose version requirements on an environment shared by as many programs as the bluesky collection environment.
-I would install bsstudio in the designer environment using conda, and install bsstudio in the collection environment using pip.

 Tutorial
 ===========